Chemios/chemios/README.md

      * Spectrometers: Ocean Optics
      * Temperature Controllers: Omega CN 9300 Series

-- You can vote for which equipment should be added next [here][gform]!
+- Please [submit an issue](https://github.com/Chemios/chemios/issues) with what equipment we should automate next.
+It's easy; just do it!

 - Roadmap:
      * Finish unit testing syringe pumps (May 2018)